paulscherrerinstitute/ecmccfg/hugo/content/manual/troubleshooting/hardware.md

 ```

 The status bits can then be masked away by:
 1. Using the LSB offset (set to 2 and reduce ST_BITS to 26), then the status bits are shifted away already in EL5042 hardware.
-Then you cannot access teh status bits (to use from PLC or for interlock)
+Then you cannot access the status bits (to use from PLC or for interlock)
 2. Setting a mask in axis yaml file (encoder.mask: 0xFFFFFFC), in this case the encoder.absBits should not be used because it's automatically calculated by the mask command.
 Then you can reach the bits in the raw encoder value.

 #### Diagnostics